Useful Information about Guernsey

 - The lanyard can be worn by those with a hidden disability.
 This indicates to others that they might require additional assistance or require more time to perform a task.

-- The lanyard are available at the Guernsey Airport Information desk and from Health connections.
+- The lanyards are available at the Guernsey Airport Information desk, the Guernsey Information Centre and from Health connections.